stevecrozz/praxis/reference/media-types.md

 {% endhighlight %}

-Sometimes it is convenient to provide a lot of embedded information in an API response.
+Sometimes it is convenient to provide a lot of embedded information in an API response like in the example above.
 This could save the client extra API calls to retrieve that information later on.
-In practice, however, you don't want to include too much unnecessary information in your responses.
-It is pretty common to include only links to embedded information instead.
+In practice, however, you don't want to include too much unnecessary information in your responses, so it is pretty common to include only links to embedded information instead.
 This is exactly what including `links` in your view will do for you.